TunnelWork/Harpocrates/README.md

 # Harpocrates

-Harpocrates was the Greek god of silence and screts.
-In his name, we present this generic security utility wrapper used for Tunnel.Work projects.
+In the name of the ancient Greek god of silence and secrets, we present Harpocrates, the generic Security Utility Wrapper by Tunnel.Work.

 ## Frequent Used Functionalities